Atrial septal defect (ASD)Congenital heart defect - ASD; Birth defect heart - ASD; Primum ASD; Secundum ASD

 When to Contact a Medical Professional

-There is no known way to prevent the defect, but some of the complications can be prevented with early detection.
+There is no known way to prevent the defect.
+Some of the complications can be prevented with early detection.